GraFreak0/GraFreak0/README.md

 - 😄 Pronouns: He/Him/His

 # 💫 **About Me:**
 I'm a **Data Engineer** with over **four years of experience**, primarily in **financial services**, specializing in **data integration, processing, and analytics**.
 I have a strong background in **ETL development, data lakehousing, data warehousing, and big data processing**, working with both **on-prem and cloud-based platforms**.

+While my core focus is on data engineering, I also have solid experience in **software and backend development using Python**.
+I've built multiple **automation tools** to streamline daily operations — from triggering data checks to scheduling report generation and distribution across email, SharePoint, and servers.
+In addition, I’ve developed **backend systems for web applications** using **Python Django**, often integrating them with REST APIs and databases.

-I continuously explore new tools and technologies to stay ahead in data engineering and cloud computing.
-My goal is to help organizations transform raw data into valuable business insights by building robust, scalable, and efficient data infrastructure.
+I'm passionate about building **robust, scalable, and efficient data infrastructure** and continuously explore new tools and technologies to stay ahead in data engineering, cloud computing, and automation.
+My goal is to help organizations transform raw data into valuable business insights and operational efficiency.

 #### **What I Work With:**
 - **Databases & ETL:** Oracle, Microsoft SQL Server, SSIS, Azure SQL, PostgreSQL, Synapse Analytics, MongoDB, MySQL, Databricks, Data Factory